-- A51.
+- A53.
 In the case of certain assertions or subject matters, the potential effects of the inherent limitations on the auditor's ability to detect material misstatements are particularly significant.
 Such assertions or subject matters include: - Fraud, particularly fraud involving senior management or collusion.
-See ISA (UK and Ireland) 240 for further discussion. - The existence and completeness of related party relationships and transactions.
-See ISA (UK and Ireland) 55023 for further discussion. - The occurrence of non-compliance with laws and regulations.
-See ISA (UK and Ireland) 25024 for further discussion.
+See ISA (UK) 240 (Revised June 2016) for further discussion. - The existence and completeness of related party relationships and transactions.
+See ISA (UK) 55023 for further discussion. - The occurrence of non-compliance with laws and regulations.
+See ISA (UK) 250 (Revised December 2017)24 for further discussion. - Future events or conditions that may cause an entity to cease to continue as a going concern.
+See ISA (UK) 570 (Revised June 2016)25 for further discussion.